-The natural person 20% flat tax rate (no matter how much you earn) could work out as lower taxes overall compared to many other countries, especially for people on a higher income.
+The natural person 20% flat tax rate (no matter how much you earn) could result in lower taxes overall compared to many other countries, especially for those individuals with a higher income.

 But it is not going to work out well if you get double taxed both in Georgia and the country where you earn your income.
 Also, you could be paying less than 20% personal income tax if the below options apply to you.

 Either way, if you are in Georgia for 183 days in any 12 month period, you are a tax resident and liable for taxes.
 Not paying those taxes is tax evasion, plain and simple.
-If uncovered, back taxes and fines will be given.
-And tax evasion in excess of 100,000 GEL (roughly US $30,000) is considered a criminal offence in Georgia, with the potential for jail time.
+When discovered, you will be issued back taxes and fines.
+Tax evasion in excess of 100,000 GEL (roughly $30,000 USD) is considered a criminal offence in Georgia, with the potential for jail time.

-So if you want to avoid breaking the law, as well as minimising your tax liability, you should act immediately to explore your options.
+So if you want to avoid breaking the law, as well as minimizing your tax liability, you should act immediately to explore your options.

-If you want to figure out your tax liabilities for your individual case, we offer a free 30 minute consultation.
-In-person, or via zoom.
+If you want to figure out tax liabilities for your individual case, we offer a free 30 minute consultation.

-Now, let’s discuss the smart options that could reduce your tax as low as 0%.
+Now, let’s discuss the smart options that could reduce your tax to as low as 0%.

 Individual Entrepreneurs / Sole Proprietorship

-Individual Entrepreneurs are natural persons registered for economic business activity.
-You do not become a legal entity, the business is tied directly to you as an individual, and you hold liability for debts of the company personally.
+Individual Entrepreneurs are natural persons registered for economic activity.
+You do not become a legal entity, the business is tied directly to you as an individual, and you hold personal liability for debts of the business.

-Once you are registered, you can then apply for small business status which entitles you to pay just 1% tax on annual turnover for revenue up to 500,000 GEL (~$165k USD).
+Once you are registered, you can then apply for Small Business Status, which entitles you to pay just 1% tax on annual turnover for revenue up to 500,000 GEL (~$165k USD).
 This status is not available to all types of businesses (consultants, for example, do not qualify) but the majority of business types will qualify.
-It should be noted that if you are a low income earner, below 30,000 GEL (~$10,000 USD) you will actually pay 0% tax with the micro business status.
+It should be noted that if you are a low income earner, below 30,000 GEL (~$10,000 USD) you can actually pay 0% tax with the micro business status.

-As described in the Joe Bloggs example above, this 1% tax rate applies only from the first day of the month following your successful application.
-Which is exactly why you should register either as soon as you arrive in Georgia (if you will trigger tax residency in the year you arrived – ie. arrived before July) or you should register in December of the year you arrive, if you arrived in July or later.
-In that way, you will have the 1% tax rate for the longest possible period within the year you become a tax resident.
+As described in the Joe Bloggs example above, this 1% tax rate applies only from the first day of the month following your successful registration.
+This is exactly why you should typically register as soon as you arrive in Georgia.

-For anyone who does not have large liability concerns, and has a high profit, low expenses business (most freelancers, for example) then this option should see an immense reduction in tax liability compared to most other countries.
+For anyone who does not have large liability concerns, and has a high profit/low expenses business (most freelancers, for example) this option should result in an immense reduction in tax liability compared to most other countries.

-If you’d like to get personalized advice, or get started applying from small business status, contact us for a free consultation.
+If you’d like to get personalized advice, or get started applying for a Small Business Status, contact us for a free consultation.